 Many cat illnesses and symptoms can be distressing to witness.
 Left untreated too long, they can even prove fatal.
-Our the Pacific Northwest vets share advice about which symptoms to watch for.
+Our Everett vets share advice about which symptoms to watch for.

 What are common cat illnesses?